octaviommr/mynotes-next/README.md

 ### Prerequisites

-Building and running the application locally requires Node.js 20+ and either MongoDB Community Edition 6+ or a MongoDB Atlas account.
+Running the application locally requires Node.js 20+ and either MongoDB Community Edition 6+ or a MongoDB Atlas account.

 ### Install Dependencies